Favourited 2689 times

 As a volunteer, you will be supporting our permaculture project on Pulau Bidan Island.
 This is an initiative to protect and conserve a remote local island through permaculture, sustainable living, and collaboration with the community.

 WHO ARE WE?

 We are Padil and Predo, and have been running this project for 4 years.
 Beforehand, we used to camp on Pulau Bidan just for fun.
 After spending some time here, we fell in love with the island and decided to develop a project that would help protect it from growing environmental threats.
 We’ve since very much enjoyed deeping our knowledge of permaculture, developing the project on the island, and connecting with many like-minded volunteers who help keep our work alive!

-We’ve also looked to expand the global community by hosting an annual permaculture course, the first one successfully graduating 25 students!
-Write us to learn more about the upcoming course, in November of 2019.
+We’ve also had hosted a permaculture course, successfully graduating 25 students!
+Write us to learn more about the upcoming courses.